HIV (Human Immunodeficiency Virus) is a virus that attacks the immune system and weakens the body's natural way to fight infections.

 Currently there is no vaccine or cure for HIV, but people who are HIV-positive can take daily medications which keep HIV under control.

-- Always use condoms and water-based lubricant.
+- Always use condoms or dams and water-based lubricant.

 - don't inject drugs.
 If you choose to inject drugs, avoid sharing needles, syringes or any drug injecting equipment.
 Always use your own new, sterile needles and syringes and sterile water.
 Also use your own spoon, swabs, filters, and tourniquets.
 Wash your hands or wipe your fingers with a new alcohol swab before and after injecting yourself or another person.
 You can get needles and syringes from most chemists, needle and syringe exchanges, and at country hospitals after hours.
 Go to Healthy WA (external site) for more information.